bernininini/ED-DEV-BOARD/README.md

 # ED-DEV-BOARD
 The Ed Dev Board is a custom dev board featuring a Qwiic port and powered by the ESP32-S3 WROOM 1.
-I decided to create this custom PCB to provide an easy access and accessible dev board for prototyping and electronics projects that minimize the wiring.
+A custom PCB to provide an easy access and accessible dev board for prototyping and electronics projects that minimize the wiring.

+*Qwiic is a type of connecting system that uses the I2C protocol, that only uses 4 pins (VCC, GND, SDA, SCL)

 Reference:
 https://www.sparkfun.com/qwiic